See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Life moments on National Geographic

-As David says it: ”- We also have the power to shape the narrative of history through the photos and stories we share, whether it’s taking place on the world stage or in our own homes.
+As David is saying it: ”- We also have the power to shape the narrative of history through the photos and stories we share, whether it’s taking place on the world stage or in our own homes.
 Every picture we capture is like a stitch in a tapestry, and every stitch has its own story.
 I want to see us create a tapestry that thousands of years from now will tell future generations what our daily lives were like.
 I want that story to tell them how we hoped, how we loved, how we felt pain.
 How in our worst moments we found strength, and we shined when we were at our best.
 Our everyday moments can show us the journey we take through life.

 – Life is so full of moments that are worth capturing and as photographers, we are lucky to be the ones who freeze those moments.
 So pick up your cameras and just start shooting.
 Not only will you be helping create this story with me but you will be creating your own stories to be cherished for years to come.
 Life goes on every day through laughter, through sadness, through adventure, through living and even through dying so show me all the moments that are important to your daily lives.
 Remember that a great photograph can only become greater with a thoughtful caption.
 I can’t wait to see your Everyday Moments”, he says.